 The first step toward change is awareness.
 The second is acceptance”.

 These are not quotes I’ve paid much attention to, up until now.
 Up until now, I never realised how important and life-changing acceptance can be.
-It’s a key which unlocks many situations.
-It’s a key to a happier life, to greater wisdom, to freedom and ultimately to understanding yourself better.
+It’s a key that unlocks many situations.
+A key to a happier life, to greater wisdom, to freedom and ultimately to understanding yourself better.

 Of course, I am not saying we should accept everything.
 I could give hundreds of examples of what we shouldn’t accept in life (the #metoo campaign provices good examples of this).
 But there are some things we cannot change (maybe forever, maybe for the time being) and rather than fighting against what is, we would do far better to accept.

-It doesn’t have to be that way.
+And it doesn’t have to be that way.
 Using acceptance on a daily basis will change your life for the better.
 Try it.
 Start today.